Rhoban/MetabotAPI/README.md

 # MetabotAPI

-Control metabot robots using API.
+Control metabot or holobot robots using API.
 This will work both in USB and bluetooth.

-## Bluetooth under linux
+## Connexion

+There are two possible ways to connect the computer to the robot:

+1. *By wire.* The robot is connected to the computer by a USB cable connected to the robot by the USB B plug.
+After that, the robot shoud appear on the computer

+TODO: udev rule ?

+2. *By bluetooth.* Robot bluetooth connexion is available directly.
+One must apair the robot as a bluetooth device.The connexion code is 0000 or 1234.
+Under linux, the easiest way it to use the blueman utility which offers a GUI.

+Under windows or Mac OS X, one must connect the robot as an other bluetooth device.

+After this step, the robot must appear as a serial interface.
+Under linux it can be something like /dev/rfcomm0 for bluetooth or /dev/ACM0 if the robot is wired.
+Under windows, it will appear as a COM port.
+Under Mac OS X, it will appear as /dev/tty.usb<something>.

+Details under linux:

-   sudo apt-get install blueman
+   > sudo apt-get install blueman
-   sudo blueman-manager
+   > sudo blueman-manager
-   - click droit sur le periphérique bluetooth corresponding to the robot
+   - right click on the bluetooth device corresponding to the robot
    - "connect to serial port"
    - the robot bluetooth entry should appear in /dev/ for instance under the name rfcomm0 (it may vary).